top of page

 Trainings & Certifications

-• Internal Family Systems Level 1 (ongoing - complete in April, 2025)
+• Internal Family Systems (IFS) Level 1

 • Internal Family Systems Immersion